pancsta/asyncmachine-go/pkg/rpc/HOWTO.md

 Steps in the video:

-1. Start the worker instance with telemetry
+1. Start the worker instance with telemetry<br />
    `env (cat config/env/debug-telemetry.env) task am-dbg-worker`
 2. Worker connects to the debugger instance
 3. Run the whole test suite from the IDE